Timeline Guide

 Employer-Sponsored Training Note

-Carriers like Swift, Werner, CRST, and others offer tuition-reimbursement or paid training programs where they cover CDL school costs in exchange for a 1–2 year driving commitment.
+Some large carriers offer tuition-reimbursement or paid training programs where they cover CDL school costs in exchange for a 1–2 year driving commitment.
 This path takes no out-of-pocket investment and you start earning during orientation.
 Ask any school you consider whether they have carrier partnerships that offer this arrangement.

 Frequently Asked Questions

 Timeline estimates on this page are based on typical Texas CDL program structures and federal FMCSA regulations (49 CFR Part 380, 383).
 The 14-day CLP minimum hold requirement is federal law.
 Individual timelines vary based on program type, school schedule, testing wait times, and individual circumstances.
 Verify current requirements with Texas DPS and FMCSA.
-Last reviewed: March 2026.
+Last reviewed: May 2026.

 Ready to Find a CDL Program That Fits Your Schedule?